 6. A good college will have a demonstrated track record of job placement for graduates.

 The college career center should provide you with the number of graduates that have been placed in jobs after graduation or are attending graduate school.
-Be sure to ask questions about the statistics such as how many students are employed full-time and in their desired field.
+When you choose a college, be sure to ask questions about the statistics such as how many students are employed full-time and in their desired fields.
+Even better, when making a campus visit, ask to stop in at the career center.

-The presence of major employers recruiting on-campus isn’t always the best indicator for future employment.
-It’s a numbers issue, it’s simply more efficient to recruit at large campuses.
+Don’t simply rely on the presence of major employers recruiting on-campus as an indicator for future employment.
+It’s a numbers issue, it’s simply more efficient to recruit at large campuses because there are more students available.
 However, that doesn’t mean all students are finding employment.

 7. A good college’s programs will be accredited as appropriate.

 Majors such as nursing, teaching, and engineering have specific organizations that accredit programs for the state and national levels.
 For professional programs that require passing state or national exams to practice, check the college’s pass rate for the exams.
-Some institutions will have dramatically higher pass rates than others.
+Some institutions will have dramatically higher pass rates than others which students need to take into consideration when they choose a college.
+State licensing organizations will usually have this information.

 |Learn more about